-Don’t worry, because I’m about to share some great ideas for what to do with those old musical instruments to help you get them out of your home in a guilt-free way.
+Don’t worry, because we’re about to share some great ideas for what to do with those old musical instruments to help you get them out of your home in a guilt-free way.

-Any stringed instruments or woodwinds that were purchased secondhand to begin with or were used as band instruments may not be very valuable, but you might be able to get a little something out of them by trying to sell them on sites like Craigslist or Facebook Marketplace.
+Any stringed instruments or woodwinds that were purchased secondhand, or were used as band instruments may not be very valuable, but you might be able to get a little something out of them by trying to sell them on sites like Craigslist or Facebook Marketplace.

 If you have any woodwind or brass instruments lying around that aren’t in good enough condition to sell, you can always take them to a scrap metal dealer or a junkyard to try and sell them for scrap.

 It’s always a good idea to figure out what you have and do some research to find out how much your old instruments could be worth first, though.
-You may not realize that you have something highly valuable.
+You may not realize that you could be harboring a musical instrument that is incredibly valuable.

 Obviously, antique instruments in great condition and professional instruments will be more likely to bring in a pretty penny, so it’s a good idea to have these instruments appraised by a professional before putting them on the resale market.